clarkwalcott/CSSDI_Research/README.md

 - Laptop sitting in a lecture hall.
 - Multiple instances of Zoom cancel feedback from each other out so audio becomes an echo chamber.

+## Problem: Ease of use for "technophobic" teachers.
+- How do we fix this/improve interest in tech/teaching with tech.

+## Differences in Instructor endpoint vs Student endpoint changes/thoughts/design.

 ## Want: The ability to connect with other students through on-campus experiences.
 **Want instruction everywhere for everybody (lecture hall, bedroom, kitchen, etc.)**
 - You want to come to class, come to class.